Solar Industry News

 Renewable Energy Certificates

-Powerwall 2If you purchase a backup battery when going solar (or for add-on to an existing solar system, or even as a standalone device), you’ll be eligible to participate in Mass Save’s ConnectedSolutions.
-This program allows you to earn payback on supplying the grid with your battery-stored energy in times of peak demand, at a rate of $225 per average kW of contribution.
+Powerwall 2If you are Mass Save-eligible and purchase a backup battery when going solar (or separately), you can elect to participate in ConnectedSolutions.
+This program allows you to earn payback on supplying the grid with your battery-stored energy in times of peak demand, at an average of $1375 per year.

 Another benefit offered by Mass Save is the HEAT Loan: an accessible, interest-free financing option for batteries, heat pumps, and other energy-efficient upgrades (not yet including solar).